songyingho/metacritic_games_statistics/README.md

 H1: Users and Critics DO NOT always give similar scores in PC games.

 Task 5 [Findings & Analysis]
+1. Since there is no difference before and after the introduction of “ Battle Royal” We recommend the gaming company to carry on their genre of games.
+However, the growth of Battle ground games are very fast, we recommend them to monitor it.

+2. We can confidently say that it is highly likely that not only do reviewers consistently rate PC games higher than users, but they do so significantly.
+What this means for the business is that we should continue to divert existing levels of PR funding into engaging with professional reviewers.

+3. Zen Studios perform significantly well against Atlus and Ubisoft, so Zen Studios may be a better publisher for the business upcoming new game, however more analysis should be done to compare the publishing cost, distribution channel and sales figure by 3 of the leading gaming publishers.

 Task 6 [Limitations & Improvements]